By Bob Chiarito

 Nasir Bin Zakaria shares a similar story as Amanullah, without being deported several times.
-Zakaria escaped Burma by himself at the age of 14, which was the last time he saw his parents and seven siblings.
+Zakaria escaped Burma by himself at the age of 14, which was the last time he saw his parents and ten siblings.
 He said he escaped in a small boat, paddling three hours to get to Bangladesh.

 “It was not safe for me in Bangladesh.
 I stayed there a month working to pay a bribe to get to Thailand,” Zakaria said.
 “I didn’t have any money so I worked construction and skipped means.
 Once I got to Thailand I did it all over again and got to Malaysia about two months later,” he said.

 Zakaria walked for two days and nights through the jungle to cross the Malaysian border.
 Once there, he eventually got a job working construction for a Chinese company where he remained for 18 years.
 He eventually also met his wife in Malaysia and together they had their first child there.
 In 2013, Zakaria, his wife and daughter appealed to the U.N. to help them get his uncle to the United States for medical treatment.
 After almost two years of interviews, Zakaria was approved, along with his wife, daughter and uncle.

 Zakaria, now 40, works as the general director of the center and has two additional daughters with his wife.
 The center was his idea — he pitched it to the Zakat Foundation and took a month off from his job as a dishwasher at Rivers Casino in suburban Des Plaines to help open it.
 He said that he is very grateful for his job at the center, even if he puts in long hours.